-Except as set forth in the footnotes below, the following table sets forth information known to us with respect to the beneficial ownership of our common stock as of March 29, 2006, and as adjusted to reflect the sale of common stock in this offering including the exercise of warrants for cash as described below, by (1) each stockholder known by us to own beneficially more than 5% of our common stock, (2) each of the named executive officers, (3) each of our directors and (4) all of our directors and executive officers as a group.
-Percentages set forth in the table below assume no exercise of the underwriters' overallotment option.
+Except as set forth in the footnotes below, the following table sets forth information known to us with respect to the beneficial ownership of our common stock as of April 2, 2005 prior to the offering of common stock contemplated hereby, and as adjusted to reflect the Pre-Offering Transactions and the sale of common stock in this offering including the exercise of options and warrants pursuant to a net share settlement as described below, by (1) each stockholder known by us to own beneficially more than 5% of our common stock, (2) each of the named executive officers, (3) each of our directors and (4) all of our directors and executive officers as a group.
+The table below assumes no exercise of the underwriters' overallotment option.
 Beneficial ownership is determined in accordance with the rules of the SEC.
-Such rules provide that in computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options or warrants held by that person that are currently exercisable or will become exercisable within 60 days after March 29, 2006 are deemed outstanding.
+Such rules provide that in computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock subject to options or warrants held by that person that are currently exercisable or will become exercisable within 60 days after , 2005 are deemed outstanding.
 Such shares are not deemed outstanding for purposes of computing percentage ownership of any other person.

-Some of the selling stockholders will be selling shares in this offering that they will acquire by exercising warrants for cash.
-We will not receive any of the proceeds from the sale of common stock by the selling stockholders in connection with this offering.
+Some of the selling stockholders will be selling shares in this offering that they will acquire by exercising options and warrants through a net share settlement.
 The selling stockholders acquired the securities being sold in this offering under exemptions from applicable requirements of the Securities Act of 1933.